Execution Model#

 A global object that is defined at the time of compilation or launch.

-A strictly typed constant can be created by calling a dtype object as a constructor,
+A strictly typed constant is created by calling a dtype constructor,

-Combining two strictly typed constants creates a new strictly typed constant.
-In this case,
+Combining two strictly typed constants also produces a strictly typed constant,

 Constant Embedding#

-If a parameter to a kernel is constant embedded, then:
+If a kernel parameter is constant embedded, then:

-There shall be a distinct machine representation of the kernel for each different value of the parameter that the kernel is invoked with.
-Note: The kernel shall be compiled once for each different value of the parameter, even if JIT caching is enabled.
+A distinct machine representation of the kernel is generated for each unique value of the parameter.
+Note: The kernel is compiled once per unique value, even if JIT caching is enabled.

 Constant Type Hints#